-Shall be comprised of BCALA past-presidents, advise the President on matters of importance where the collective wisdom of the group would be important, serve as surrogate for President at affiliate or other meetings and programs; and establish and fund the President’s award.
+Shall be composed of BCALA past presidents, advise the President on matters of importance where the collective wisdom of the group would be important, serve as a surrogate for the President at affiliate or other meetings and programs; and establish and fund the President’s award.

 Shall coordinate and assist in the production of Black Caucus publications; solicit and prepare information for inclusion in Black Caucus publications; assist the President in preparing information for publication on the Black Caucus.

 Shall coordinate and develop strategies for recruiting Blacks into the field of library and information science; conduct an orientation session to acquaint new or interested members with the purpose, services, and programs of the Black Caucus and ALA in general; provide information and activities to facilitate Black librarians’ professional career development; coordinate Mentoring/Coaching program and Interest Circles.

 Services to Children and Families of African Descent Committee